Andynoid/StudyMethod/Notes on Global Inequality.md

 1. What force will shape global inequality in this century?
 Economic convergence and Kuznets waves.
 2. What will happen to Rich countries middle classes?
 Shrink and polarize into two groups of people.
 The influence of education is small.
 3. How can inequality in rich welfare states be reduced?
 Tax and more equal education
 4. Will winner-take-all remain the rule?
-Enhanced
+Enhanced scalebility from technology advancement.
+5. Why is it wrong to focus on exclusively on horizontal inequality?
+General inequality ** is ** the root of many horizontal inequality.
+6. Will labor remain different from other factorsof
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTA1MzQ1OTksMzMyNzgyNjQxLC0yMD
-YxNjU0MDUsLTExMTA2Mzk3MjksNjI5NDk4Nzg2LC0yMjk2MDQ0
-MSwzNzY3MzQ3OTksLTY3NjM4NDMzOCwtMTIxNTgxMjE3OCwtOD
-MyODIxNzcsMTY5MzEyMjg5LDIwNTczMTIwNjcsMTgwMTkwOTUw
-NSwtMzU1NTI5NDc0LDU4Mjk5NDgzNywxNDY0NTUwNzY5LC0xNj
-k5Njc5MzkyLDE0MzAyMzU3NTAsNDA5ODM3MzU3LDIzNjgxMDc5
-OV19
+eyJoaXN0b3J5IjpbMTk5MDY2NjUxNCwzMzI3ODI2NDEsLTIwNj
+E2NTQwNSwtMTExMDYzOTcyOSw2Mjk0OTg3ODYsLTIyOTYwNDQx
+LDM3NjczNDc5OSwtNjc2Mzg0MzM4LC0xMjE1ODEyMTc4LC04Mz
+I4MjE3NywxNjkzMTIyODksMjA1NzMxMjA2NywxODAxOTA5NTA1
+LC0zNTU1Mjk0NzQsNTgyOTk0ODM3LDE0NjQ1NTA3NjksLTE2OT
+k2NzkzOTIsMTQzMDIzNTc1MCw0MDk4MzczNTcsMjM2ODEwNzk5
+XX0=
 -->